dayedepps/statgen-esalq/_posts/2016-08-08-Introduction-to-R.md

     }
     x

-Notice that the print order is first i and then x (on this case they are equal).
-You can also use a understandble print way using the function `paste`:
+Notice that the print order is first `i` and then `x` (on this case they are equal).
+You can also use a explicit print way using the function
+`paste`:

     x=0